Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 What is Nicotinamide Riboside (NR)?

 Nicotinamide Riboside (NR) is a form of vitamin B3 that serves as a precursor to Nicotinamide Adenine Dinucleotide (NAD+), a vital coenzyme involved in energy metabolism, DNA repair, and cellular aging.
-By increasing NAD+ levels, NR supplementation is believed to enhance cellular health and potentially extend lifespan.
+By increasing NAD+ levels, NR supplementation may enhance cellular health and potentially extend lifespan.

 Research on NR and Fatty Liver Disease

 Several studies have explored NR’s effects on liver health, particularly concerning fatty liver disease.
-One significant study evaluated NR’s impact in combination with Tertill Bean, a compound known for its potential cellular health benefits.
+A significant study evaluated NR’s impact in combination with Tertill Bean, known for its potential health benefits.

 Study Design and Methodology: